Call us: 601.957.3101

 Mental Illness

-Mental illness of a spouse condition may act as bar to divorce.
-When the divorce is based on the grounds of desertion and habitual, cruel and inhuman treatment, mental illness has been found to be a bar to divorce.
+Mental illness of a spouse condition may act as a bar to divorce.
+When divorce is based on the grounds of desertion and habitual, cruel, and inhuman treatment, mental illness is a bar to divorce.
 Mental illness may also act as a bar in cases involving adultery.
 Walker v.
 Walker, 105 So.
 753, 756 (Miss.
-1925)(finding that wife could not be found guilty of habitual, cruel and inhuman treatment, mental illness because her actions were the result of insanity).
+1925)(finding that wife could not be found guilty of habitual, cruel, and inhuman treatment, mental illness because her actions were the result of insanity).

 Reformation

-When a divorce is sought on the basis of habitual drunkenness and habitual drug use, reformation is a defense.
+When a divorce is sought based on habitual drunkenness and habitual drug use, reformation is a defense.
 The defendant must prove that he/she has reformed and discontinued the habit.

 Forgiveness